jlgerber/cpp_happy_fun_time/session_02/session02.md

 int *bar = &foo;
 ```

 In the preceding example, we first declare foo as an int and initialize it to the value 1.
 We then declare bar to be a *pointer to int* and initialize it with the address of foo.
-By the way, it makes no difference whether the asterisk is glommed onto the end of the type or the beginning of the variable name; folks roll both ways.
+By the way, it makes no difference whether the asterisk is glombed onto the end of the type or the beginning of the variable name; folks roll both ways.

  ```
  int* foo;